 Revenue is recognized when control of the good or service is transferred to the customer either at a point in time or, in limited circumstances, as our services are rendered over time.
 Revenue is measured as the amount of consideration we expect to receive in exchange for transferring goods or services.
-The following tables summarize revenue by customer geographical region.
+During the six months ended June 30, 2022, we received equipment from a customer as part of the selling price of goods transferred.
+This noncash consideration was recognized as revenue equal to the fair value of the equipment received.